 Since I was aware that Littleton's primary business model was the coins on approval system, I signed up for their service more than a year ago, so I could give them a fair, long-term trial when I wrote my review of Littleton's services.
 (They kicked me off their approval program because I wasn't buying enough coins, but they did it nicely, and I knew they were right).

-Although they earned an excellent rating overall, as soon as my review was published I began getting emails from readers.
-One even sent a formal letter on business-type letterhead, as a "letter to the editor" type of thing.
-I was surprised at how strongly people felt about this common complaint they expressed, but I should have foreseen it because these very same practices are listed in my Top 5 Worst Coin Investments article as #4 and #5.
+Although they earned an excellent rating overall, as soon as my review was published, I began getting emails from readers.
+One even sent a formal letter on business letterhead, as a "letter to the editor" type of thing.
+I was surprised at how strongly people felt about this common complaint they expressed, but I should have foreseen it because these very same practices are listed in my Top 5 Worst Coin Investments article.

-Since the carefully-crafted business-type letter is so well written and expresses the same concerns that nearly two dozen other readers expressed, I'll quote the body of the message here in its entirety.
-Bill Davenport of Illinois wrote it.
+Since the carefully-crafted business-type letter is so well written and describes the same concerns that nearly two dozen other readers expressed, I've included the entire message written by Bill Davenport:

 Regarding your article about the Littleton Coin Company of Littleton, New Hampshire (The Bottom Line, 9/10/08), you were absolutely correct that "their coin prices are very high!"
 In my view, there is much more about this company that coin collectors should know.